 Having seen how intellectual property can impact a business in her days as an engineer, Hiwot strives to help clients understand the underlying issues in their cases.
 “I want my clients to understand why we’re doing something so that they can be in a better position,” she says.
 She also works with inventors and in-house counsel to find creative solutions to their problems, often helping inventors think about their work in new and different ways.
 Regardless of venue, Hiwot is a thorough, dependable resource for clients, who rely on her to understand the budget and time constraints they are facing.

-Prior to beginning her legal career, Hiwot worked on several satellite programs as a materials and process engineer.
-Hiwot’s prior work focused on developing procedures to bond and test optical sub-assemblies, and selecting adhesives for particular applications.
+As a professional engineer, Hiwot worked on several satellite programs as a materials and process engineer.
+Hiwot’s work focused on developing procedures to bond and test optical sub-assemblies, selecting adhesives and substrate materials during instrument design, and creating systems for maintaining cleanliness of instruments.
 In this position, Hiwot developed an extensive background in polymer chemistry.
-She also worked with teams of engineers to develop mechanical designs for various satellite components.
+She also worked with teams of engineers to build mechanical designs for various satellite components.